pulumi/docs/content/blog/announcing-dependency-caching-deployments/index.md

 3. Click "Save deployment configuration" to apply the changes.

 ![Dependency caching in the Pulumi Console](enable-caching-console.png)

-### Using the REST API

-You can also enable dependency caching using the Pulumi REST API.
-See the [API documentation](/docs/pulumi-cloud/deployments/api/#cache-options) for more information.

 ### Defined as code with the Pulumi Cloud Service provider